Workers’ Compensation Claims Process

 Once you’ve notified your employer and attended your medical exams, the insurance company will either accept your claim and award you benefits or deny your claim, leaving you with no compensation.

 If your claim is denied, you and your attorney will need to appeal the denial to the Workers’ Compensation Board, and it must be filed within 60 days.

 The Board will consider the following when reviewing your case:

 - Your story and any witness testimonies

-- Medical opinions and records from all doctors, including your attending physician, and any
+- Medical opinions and records from all doctors, including your attending physician.

-If you win at hearing, or if your claim has already been accepted, you can get workers’ compensation benefits.
-These benefits include medical treatment, wage replacement benefits called temporary disability, and permanent partial disability, and vocational retraining benefits.
-Each type of benefit can be denied to you even if you really do need it.
-We can help you get the benefits you deserve.
+If you win at a hearing, or if your claim has already been accepted, you can get workers’ compensation benefits.
+These benefits include medical treatment, wage replacement benefits called temporary disability, permanent partial disability, vocational retraining benefits, and more.

 How We Can Help

 If you have suffered a work-related injury, you have the right to seek compensation.
 At Ransom, Gilbertson, Martin & Ratliff, LLP, we don’t charge legal fees and only get paid if you win your case.
 That means that every consultation you have with us is free, including your first one.

 Our attorneys are here to listen to you, help you understand your rights, and fight for the benefits you deserve.
 We strongly believe you should get fair compensation, and we never back away from a challenging case.